|

 guitars are finished with shellac and have

-reinforced neck with carbon-fiber rod which prevents
+reinforced neck with carbon-fiber strips which prevent

 deformations due to humidity and temperature variations.

+of eventual neck deformations.
 This means that playability of the instrument will not

 change during the seasons, as well as over time in